 In this article, we will look at the historic leaders of global hydrogen consumption, as well as the newer industrial contenders for hydrogen technology and innovation.

-Historical Industrial Application.
+Historical Hydrogen Industrial Uses

-- Agricultural/Chemical Industry:
+- Agricultural and Chemical Industry:

-- Petroleum Refining Industry:
+- Petroleum Refining Industry

 Hydrogen also has a long history of use in several other industries.
 These include: